jonathanGB/faulty-robots-simulation/README.md

 ## Research project to visualize behaviour of robots (possibly faulty) running the point-convergence algorithm

+### How to Open?
+*Requires Go > 1.5*

+In the command-line, go to `src`, then do `go run server.go`.
+An optional flag `-o` can be provided to automatically open the default browser once the server is launched.

 ### User Features
 * View
   * Zoom-in the view with `z`